It’s beginning to look a lot like…COVID.

 - Go for a walk or bike ride.

 Or just binge some Netflix shows and pass out on the couch!
+Self care looks different for everybody.

 If you’re working retail during the holidays, there won’t be a lot of time leftover for anything else.
-But if you don’t have anyone else to pick up the slack for you, don’t feel bad about taking a shortcut here and there.
+But if you don’t have anyone to pick up the slack for you, don’t feel bad about taking a shortcut here and there.

 Make things easy on yourself by putting presents in gift bags instead of wrapping paper.
 Buy a pre-made holiday meal from the grocery store or a local restaurant instead of cooking it from scratch.